Action Comics: DC Rebirth

 For the series' 1000th issue—released on April 18, 2018, the 80th anniversary of the premiere issue—DC returned Superman to his traditional costume with the red trunks and yellow belt.
 Action Comics #1000 collects the regular cover, blank variant cover, eight covers spanning eight decades from the 1930s-2000s, nineteen other variant covers from variant artists, and a hardcover Action Comics: 80 Years of Superman Deluxe Edition.

-Brian Michael Bendis became the new writer for the Action Comics series starting with issue #1001.
+Brian Michael Bendis became the new writer for the Action Comics series starting with Issue #1001.

 Infinite Frontier

-Starting with issue #1029, the title became a part of the Infinite Frontier relaunch in March 2021.
+Starting with Issue #1029, the title became a part of the Infinite Frontier relaunch in March 2021.
 Phillip Kennedy Johnson became the lead writer on the series, as well as its companion series Superman.

 Publication changes and special numbering

 Action Comics is the longest-running DC Comics series by number of issues, followed by Detective Comics.
-A departure from a strict monthly schedule was four giant-size Supergirl reprint issues published as a 13th issue annually: issues #334 (March 1966), #347 (March–April 1967), #360 (March–April 1968), and #373 (March–April 1969).
+The first 333 issues adhered to a strict monthly schedule from June 1938 through February 1966.
+The following month had the first deviation from this schedule as the first of four giant-size Supergirl reprint issues was published as a 13th issue annually: Issues #334 (March 1966), #347 (March–April 1967), #360 (March–April 1968), and #373 (March–April 1969).

+Between Issues #423 (April 1973) and #424 (June 1973), the series jumped ahead by one month due to DC's decision to change the cover dates of its publishing line.

 Action Comics has not had an uninterrupted run, having been on a three-month hiatus on two separate occasions.
-The first of these occurred during the summer of 1986, with issue #583 bearing a cover date of September, and issue #584 listing January 1987.
+The first of these occurred during the summer of 1986, with Issue #583 bearing a cover date of September, and Issue #584 listing January 1987.
 The regular Superman titles were suspended during this period to allow for the publication of John Byrne's six-issue The Man of Steel limited series.
-Publication was again suspended between issues #686 and #687 (February and June 1993) following the "Death of Superman" and "Funeral for a Friend" storylines, before Action Comics returned in June 1993 with the "Reign of the Supermen" arc.
+Publication was again suspended between Issues #686 and #687 (February and June 1993) following the "Death of Superman" and "Funeral for a Friend" storylines, before Action Comics returned in June 1993 with the "Reign of the Supermen" arc.

 The series was published weekly from May 24, 1988, to March 14, 1989.
 (See detail in The Modern Age section above.)
 The temporarily increased frequency of issues allowed Action Comics to further surpass the older Detective Comics in the number of individual issues published.
 It surpassed Detective Comics in the 1970s when that series was bimonthly for a number of years.
-This change lasted from issue #601 to issue #642.
+This change lasted from Issue #601 to Issue #642.
 During this time, Superman appeared only in a two-page story per issue; he was still the only character to appear in every issue of the series.
+During the time when Action Comics was weekly, DC's line of monthly comics underwent a change of cover dating in the opposite direction from the 1973 skipping of one month, instead adding two extra issues in between December 1988 and January 1989, but Action escaped this discontinuity by being in a differently-dated weekly series at the time.